Stuycs-K/final-project-10-lic-choe/WORKLOG.md

 created the Tiles class, I will make the 2 extensions of the class after. (buyable and unbuyable)

+made the buyable and unbuyable classes, I have to test it with the player class later

 ### date y

 info